British PM Seeks Ban On Encryption After Terror Attack

 And good governments won't ever abuse it secretly to aid those in power, nor fall from freedom to dictatorship, because we have no historical examples of that ever happening.

-Nothing to do with Terror (Score:2)
+Nothing to do with Terror (Score:5, Insightful)

 I guess we all know by now that these power grabs have nothing to do with terrorism and everything to do with consolidating power.